Avoid the pitfalls

 Check all the formalities

 Familiarise yourself with the requirements that will apply to your business.
 You can also run into trouble if you fail to meet the deadlines for submitting reports to the public sector administration.
+Remember that you will have to submit reports even if your business is dormant.

 Choose an appropriate organisational form